 TCP port), or to seek any additional detail needed.

 Production web services must be reviewed before they are launched.
 In preparation for this, please give advance consideration to:

 - look and feel: is the service and its behavior consistent with other related services?

-- on-going maintenance: what individual or group will be responsible for the service now, and what individual or group will maintain the service in the future?
+- on-going maintenance: what individual or group will be responsible for maintaining the service in the future?

-Maintaining service security is an ongoing responsibility that the service operator will need to pay close attention to.
-NERSC Security will periodically scan the system and may provide some guidance, however, the service operator is ultimately responsible.
-The responsibilities include configuring your service to minimize risk of exposure, discovering potential security vulnerabilities, and ensuring the latest security patches are applied to the software you operate.
+Maintaining service security is an ongoing responsibility of the service operator.
+The NERSC security team will periodically scan systems and may provide guidance, however, the service operator is ultimately responsible.
+These responsibilities include configuring the service to minimize risk of exposure, discovering potential security vulnerabilities, and ensuring the latest security patches are applied to software in use.

-- Any service directly launching processes should require some kind of authentication or pre-shared key to mitigate risk of unauthorized access
+- Any service directly launching processes should require some kind of authentication or pre-shared key to reduce risk of unauthorized access.

-- Communications of authentication credentials or pre-shared keys should be encrypted
+- Communications of authentication credentials or pre-shared keys must be encrypted.

-- Any discovered security issues should be addressed very quickly; it may be necessary to temporarily stop the service or disable associated accounts while addressing a security issue
+- Any discovered security issues should be addressed quickly; it may be necessary to stop the service or disable associated accounts while addressing a security issue.

-The service operator (you!) is responsible for ensuring appropriate backups of the service are made.
-This may be as simple as ensuring the primary data store for the service is in an already backed up portion of the filesystem.
-If you choose to localize the service to local disk, you will then be responsible for both backup and restore within your space.
+The service operator is responsible for ensuring appropriate backups are made.
+This may be as simple as ensuring the primary data store for the service is in an backed up portion of the filesystem.
+If the operator chooses to store the service on a local disk, they are responsible for both backup and restore of that data and software.